ArcBees/dev-site/site/src/main/markdown/gwtp/advancedfeatures/Google-Universal-Analytics.md

 # Google Universal Analytics

-GWTP is designed for compatibility with Arcbee's Universal Analytics library.
+GWTP is designed for compatibility with Arcbees' Universal Analytics library.

 The Universal Analytics library lets you make calls to Google Analytics directly from Java code.